CUPE Ontario retirees are members of the Canadian Union of Public Employees currently retired and living across Ontario.

 “Recycling” our members back into activism provides huge potential in the age of Doug Ford. ♻️

-One of the ways locals and district councils are supporting their retiree members (and importantly drawing retirees back into the work of the union) has been to establish, via a local meeting motion, a Retiree Council or Committee.
+One of the ways locals and district councils are supporting their retiree members (and, importantly, drawing retirees back into the work of our union) is by establishing, via a local meeting motion, a Retiree Council or Committee.

-- Support from CUPE Staff Reps is, of course, really important the promotion of engaging retirees by setting up Retirees Committee.
+- Support from CUPE Staff Reps is, of course, really important for promoting retiree engagement by setting up Retirees’ Committee.

 • CUPE Retirees Network member Ed Thomas of local 5167 (pictured here on the right) has shared “terms of reference” and model By Laws for Retirees Committees at locals.
 Get your copy of each to share with your local.
 Contact [email protected]